Stamford Auto Accident Lawyers

 - Economic damages are damages that are easy to put a number on.
 For example, medical bills and lost wages are considered economic damages because the other side can calculate how much medical treatment cost or how many days you missed from work.
 Economic damages may include:

 - Medical treatment.
 Medical treatment after an accident can be costly.
 Broken bones, internal injuries, and head injuries require emergency treatment to correct.
 Some injuries may require extensive therapy and treatment for years after the accident.
-A car accident claim may include the cost of any past or future medical treatment related to your injuries.
+An auto accident claim may include the cost of any past or future medical treatment related to your injuries.

 - Lost wages and lost future opportunities.
-A car accident may put you out of work for a while, and it may limit your future earning potential.
+An auto accident may put you out of work for a while, and it may limit your future earning potential.
 Some victims are never able to work again.
 When an accident damages your ability to earn, now or in the future, you may be entitled to compensation.

 - Non-economic damages are harder to calculate.
 For example, physical pain and mental suffering are very real injuries that can adversely impact the quality of a victim’s life, but it’s difficult to say exactly what their impact is in terms of compensation.
 Examples of non-economic damages include:

 - Pain and suffering.
-A car accident can cause lasting problems for victims.
+An auto accident can cause lasting problems for victims.
 This may include severe physical pain and serious mental anguish that can harm a victim’s quality of life.
-A car accident claim may include damages for the pain and suffering that a victim experiences as a result of their injuries.
+An auto accident claim may include damages for the pain and suffering that a victim experiences as a result of their injuries.

 - Disfigurement and impairment.
 After an accident, victims may have injuries that cannot be fully healed.
 Victims can be left with disfigurement and scarring that can permanently impact their quality of life and impair their enjoyment in the future.
-After a car accident, it may be possible to recover damages for these injuries.
+After an auto accident, it may be possible to recover damages for these injuries.

 - Punitive damages are a type of damages that may apply in situations where the responsible party’s conduct was deliberate or exceptionally reckless.
 Courts use these damages to punish behavior and to send a message to others.
 In Connecticut, punitive damages depend on the facts of the case, and may be double or triple the amount of other damages awarded in certain circumstances.

-It’s important to note that Connecticut uses a type of comparative negligence rule when determining compensation after a car accident.
+It’s important to note that Connecticut uses a type of comparative negligence rule when determining compensation after an auto accident.
 The plaintiff cannot be more than 50% at fault for the accident, otherwise, they cannot recover.
 Even if the plaintiff can recover, the amount of damages will be reduced by the percentage of negligence the plaintiff was at fault.
-Our experienced car accident lawyers can review your case and help you understand what damages you may be able to recover.
+Our experienced auto accident lawyers can review your case and help you understand what damages you may be able to recover.

-How Long Do You Have to File a Auto Accident Claim in Bridgeport?
+How Long Do You Have to File a Stamford Auto Accident Claim?

-After a car accident, victims have two years after the accident to file a claim for compensation.
+After an auto accident, victims have two years after the accident to file a claim for compensation.
 The same period applies for both personal injuries and property damage.
 However, if someone suffers a wrongful death, the two-year time limit starts to run on the date of the victim’s death from their injuries.